-As of January 1, 2017, the minimum wage for non-tipped employees in Ohio will rise from $8.15 to $8.30 per hour.
-The 15-cent increase will be the largest in Ohio since January 2015.
-Any tipped employees will have their base pay go from $4.08 to $4.15 an hour.
+As of January 1, 2020, the minimum wage for non-tipped employees in Ohio will rise from $8.55 to $8.70 per hour, a 15-cent increase.
+Any tipped employees will have their base pay go from $4.30 to $4.35 an hour.

-Ohio businesses with gross receipts of less than $305,000 in 2016, and for those workers under the age of 16, the minimum wage remains $7.25, which is the federal minimum wage.
+Ohio businesses with gross receipts of less than $319,000 in 2019, and for those workers under the age of 16, the minimum wage remains $7.25, which is the federal minimum wage.

 Remember employers, you are required to post the minimum wage and overtime information in a space that is easily visible, such as an employee break room, your HR office that is accessible to employees, or another common space.

-For a copy of the poster with the new minimum wage, Ohio employers can click here.
+For a copy of the poster with the new 2020 minimum wage, Ohio employers can click here.